A Simple Algorithm for Exact Multinomial Tests: A Brief Review on Testing a Simple Multinomial Hypothesis

-By construction, the probability mass test statistic often yields a smallest acceptance region, because it assigns the samples with largest probabilities to the acceptance region.
-This is the case precisely if $\P_\pi(X \in A^{T^\P}_{n,\pi}(\alpha)) - (1-\alpha) < \min_{x\in A_{n,\pi}^{T^\P}(\alpha)} \P_\pi(X = x)$.
+By construction, the probability mass test statistic assigns the samples with largest probabilities to the acceptance region.
+Therefore, it yields a smallest acceptance region precisely if removing any point from $A^{T^\P}_{n,\pi}(\alpha)$ yields a set with probability mass less than $1-\alpha$.
 If tests are randomized to ensure equal level and size of the test, this property can be refined to yield an optimality property of the probability mass test's critical function.
 Figure \ref{Fig:ARegs} illustrates acceptance regions for different test statistics.

 In Section \ref{Sec:3}, it will be shown that acceptance regions of the chi-square, log-likelihood ratio and probability mass test statistic all grow at a rate $\mathcal{O}(n^\frac{m-1}{2})$, as their diameter grows at a rate $\mathcal{O}(\sqrt{n})$ if $\alpha > 0$ is fixed, see Proposition \ref{Prop:GrowthAR}.